 Licensed Massage Therapist

 Lesley Ann Wernsdorfer approaches her practice from the knowledge that reducing any type of stress reduces discomfort and disease.
 Her work is precise and efficient, grounded in a thorough understanding of anatomy and physiology, but compassion and caring for her clients are essential aspects of her treatment.
 Choosing methods and techniques that best serve the client’s needs in the moment, Lesley Ann delivers a deeply satisfying, unique treatment at each session.
-Lesley Ann has been practicing massage since November 1992 and has been a Registered Yoga Teacher since September 2016.
-She teaches yoga, writes fiction and essays, and hikes.
+Lesley Ann has been practicing massage since November 1992.
+She is also a Registered Yoga Teacher and teaches classes at GBYC.
+She writes and hikes when she can.

 Licensed Massage Therapist

-Leise Ballou brings various techniques of structural therapy to each massage.
-Her unique blend of disciplines allows her to address each client’s immediate needs, resulting in an experience of deep relaxation, increased blood circulation, and improved well-being.
-Her work focuses on countering arthrosis, the hardening and shortening of soft tissue that often causes muscle fatigue, pain, numbness, and tingling.
-Heat generated by full contact of the hand as well as digital pressure on specific points gradually restores function and resilience to hardened tissues.
-Normal use and range of motion is progressively restored.
-Leise often gives instruction in self-care to complement her treatments.
+Leise Ballou offers massage therapy based on the work and teaching of Professor Tomezo Hoshino.
+This unique discipline allows her to address each client’s immediate needs, resulting in an experience of deep relaxation, increased blood circulation, and improved well-being.
+Her work is at once invigorating and relaxing as she focuses on countering arthrosis, the hardening and shortening of soft tissue that often causes muscle fatigue, pain, numbness, and tingling.
+Leise apprenticed with Don Hayward in New York after completing massage school.
+Leise also gives instruction in self-care to complement her treatments.
 She has been practicing massage since April 2008 and completed a yoga teacher training in 2004.
 She plays the french horn professionally, gardens, bakes, and hikes.